Example configuration.yaml entry sensor: - platform: miflora mac: "xx:xx:xx:xx:xx:xx" monitored_conditions: - temperature

 - force_update (Optional): Sends update events even if the value hasn’t changed.

 - median (Optional): Sometimes the sensor measurements show spikes.
 Using this parameter, the poller will report the median of the last 3 (you can also use larger values) measurements.
 This filters out single spikes.
 Median: 5 will also filter double spikes.
-If you never have problems with spikes, median=1 will work fine.
+If you never have problems with spikes,

 - timeout (Optional): Define the timeout value in seconds when polling (defaults to 10 if not defined)